-The 10-year forecast on the previous page demonstrates a balanced budget in FY 2023, with revenues equaling expenditures.
-For the next two fiscal years, the City anticipates expenditures will slightly exceed revenues.
-This trend reverses in FY 2026 and continues throughout the forecast period with the gap between revenues and expenditures widening each year due to exceptional growth in taxable values caused by appreciation in property values and new construction.
-There is an anticipated increase in expenditures in FY 2024 - FY 2025 due the adoption of the Parks Master Plan creating increased operating costs associated with the park improvements and construction of an additional park.
+The 10-year forecast above demonstrates that expenditures slightly exceed revenues in FY 2023 through FY 2026.
+This trend reverses starting in FY 2027 and continues throughout the forecast period with the gap between revenues and expenditures widening each year due to exceptional growth in taxable values caused by appreciation in property values and new construction.
+There is an anticipated increase in expenditures in FY 2024 - FY 2032 due the adoption of the Parks Master Plan creating increased operating costs associated with the park improvements and construction of additional parks.
 Debt service remains fairly consistent in FY 2023 through FY 2027, while the trend reverses in FY 2028 through FY 2032 in accordance with existing debt schedules.
 Other expenditures steadily increase over time due to the assumptions in operational costs and personal services as stated above.